 Color / Print:

-Monochrome is as much a trend, so picking your fav color and wearing it from head to toe, even if you pick something super bright, and patent in color is present in many collections including Saint Laurent.
+Monochrome is as much a trend, and especially all black.
+Pick your fav color and wear it from head to toe, even if you pick something super bright, and patent in color is present in many collections including Saint Laurent.
 There are the neutrals in khaki and tan everywhere, including Dior, Ferretti, Marc Jacobs, Hermes, while color is abound at Givenchy, Alexander McQueen, Louis Vuitton, and Richard Malone.
 So really, the colors are everywhere as well as the prints, and I really cant think of colors I didn’t see much except for a lot of pastels, although they are around as well.
-So it’s the jewel tones again, with a mix of black, white, neutrals, and mixing with the acid neons.
+So its the jewel tones again, with a mix of black, white, neutrals, and mixing with the acid neons.

-There is much girly going on for spring, with ruffled blouses, skirts long and short, dresses long and short that it is a very feminine and very textured season.
-Bottega Veneta, Prada, Valentino, McQueen, Marc Jacobs, Akris, Armani, Zimmerman, Gucci, Moschino, Molly Goddard, Kazumi, as just a few examples of ruffles virtually everywhere, and Rodarte doing a lot of tulle.
+There is much girly going on for fall, with ruffled blouses, fringe everywhere on skirts long and short, jackets, and dresses long and short that it is a very feminine and very textured season.
+Bottega Veneta, Prada, Valentino, McQueen, Marc Jacobs, Akris, Zimmerman, Gucci, Moschino, Calvin Luo, Alberta Ferretti, and Molly Goddard, as just a few examples of ruffles virtually everywhere, with Rodarte doing a lot of tulle.

-Trousers show up in just about every collection as high waisted, skinny and loose shapes at McQueen, Balmain, Hermes in black and grey leather, Louis Vuitton cropping and long, Ralph Lauren mostly black, Saint Laurent doing patent leggings in every color, and Tom Ford putting jeans down the runway with their collection.
+Trousers in every collection are high waisted, skinny and loose shapes at McQueen, Balmain, Hermes in black and grey leather, Louis Vuitton cropping and long, Ralph Lauren mostly black, Saint Laurent doing patent leggings in every color, and Tom Ford putting jeans down the runway with their collection.
 So again, its a mix of everything, and anything goes, as long as it sits on your waist.

-Jumpsuits are very playful and very trendy for the past few seasons, and spring is no exception.
+Jumpsuits are very playful and very trendy for the past few seasons, and fall is no exception.
 Elegant tailoring, cuffs on pants, simple belting at the waist are the newest versions of this comfortable look.
-Putting on heels and some great accessories can simply take this look from daytime to evening.
+Putting on heels or boots and flats, and some great accessories can simply take this look from daytime to evening.
 The tent like dresses that hit the runway have a meringue shape, and are also a comfortable staple to the closet.
 Prints and solids make it an easy choice for work or play or both.

-As culottes made a comeback for fall, hot pants are here for spring, and playful as ever, with YSL, Isabel Marant, Chanel, Christain Dior, Louis Vuitton, Alexander Wang amongst many other designers making a statement that they will be worn in offices all over the coming season, as well as after office play.
-They are associated with the cool French girl style, and are super practical for spring.
+As culottes continue on from spring into fall, shorts and culottes are playful as ever, with Saint Laurent, Chanel, Christain Dior, Louis Vuitton, Alexander Wang amongst many other designers making a statement that they will be worn in offices all over the coming season, as well as after office play.
+They are associated with the cool French girl style, and are super practical for fall.

-Bra tops are also very spring, as the weather gets hotter, the less you want to wear.
+Bra tops have moved from spring into fall, even as the weather gets cooler, sometimes the less you want to wear.
 Cut-outs were seen in many collections as well, moving from spring into fall.
-Notable designers are shown in so many collections, but just a few were at JW Anderson, Alberta Ferretti, Christopher Kane, and Givenchy.
-You can wear them under a sheer top, under a suit, or go for broke and pair them with whatever bottom you are in the mood for on whatever day it is.
+Notable designers are shown in so many collections, but just a few were at Alexander Wang, Saint Laurent, Christopher Kane, and Calvin Luo.
+You can wear a bra top under a sheer top, under a suit, or go for broke and pair them with whatever bottom you are in the mood for on whatever day it is.
 Cut- outs were design elements shown in many collections and were as creative and they were cool.